Smithay/smithay.github.io/content/smithay-v0.3.markdown

 If you are interested in the project, feel free to drop by in our matrix chatroom `#smithay:matrix.org`, which is also bridged to IRC at `#smithay` on [libera.chat].
-Working on Smithay does not necessarily require extensive knowledge on the Wayland protocol or the Linux internals, and we are happy to mentor anyone interested in getting familiar with the project!
+Working on Smithay does not necessarily require extensive knowledge of the Wayland protocol or Linux internals, and we are happy to mentor anyone interested in getting familiar with the project!

 [Smithay]: https://crates.io/crates/smithay